A Journey through Wes Anderson’s Color Palettes

 Set on a fictional island off the coast of New England in 1965, Moonrise Kingdom tells the story of Suzy and Sam, two twelve-year-olds who fall in love and run away together.
 Imbued with the certain melancholy of young love, the picture is filled with vintage-inspired silhouettes, from Suzy’s pink shift dress to Sam’s green scout suit.

-Largely set outdoors, the film features a palette of earthy green colors, just like Jacques Marie Mage’s Baudelaire 2 sunglasses.
-Delicately elegant, the glasses' gold titanium rims, green lenses and geometric style radiate the same stylish confidence as Anderson’s coming-of-age adventure.
+Largely set outdoors, the film features a palette of earthy green colors, just like Marni Ha Long Bay sunnies.
+Delicately elegant, the glasses' gold metal rims, green lenses and square style radiate the same stylish confidence as Anderson’s coming-of-age adventure.

 The Grand Budapest Hotel, 2014

-Kuboraum’s P5 sunglasses tell a similar story with color: with their pink lenses and cyclamen-toned rims, they are reminiscent of the picture’s sugary sweet tones.
+Gucci GG1558SK shades tell a similar story with color: with their Spanish pink lenses and pink lace-toned rims, they are reminiscent of the picture’s sugary sweet tones.

 Isle of Dogs, 2018